efvincent/advent-of-code/README.md

   2   00:17:50  4007      0   00:38:56  5446      0
   1   00:20:45  3412      0   00:25:13  3229      0
 ```
+### Day 8 complete
+Echos of the opcode computer from last year (which I really enjoyed).
+This one was fun.
+Hopefully, like last year, we build on the idea of a simulating a computer like thing (they're not true general purpose computers after all) and expand it with more capabilities.

+Neither part 1 (at `1.72ms`) or part 2 (at `6.75ms`) took so long that I needed to think about optimizing.
+It's reasonable the way it is, I use [`Data.IntMap`](https://hackage.haskell.org/package/containers-0.6.4.1/docs/Data-IntMap.html) for the memory which is about as [quick as you can get](https://github.com/haskell-perf/dictionaries) with `Int` indexed maps in Haskell without unusual effort.
+Of course most people using imperative languages are probably mutating an array.
+But for me part of the fun of Haskell is finding a solution that's purely immutable and yet performs reasonably well.

+One fun note about this one; both part 1 and part 2 worked correctly the first time I ran them.
+This happens far more often with functional languages like Haskell and F# in my experience.
+The strong type system, used correctly, makes it far more likely to be correct when it compiles.

 ### Day 7 complete
 This one was a bit more drawn out; a bit of parsing into a graph of nodes, where each node is a bag that might contain one or more other bags.